ibm-bluemix-mobile-services/bms-clientsdk-android-push/README.md

 1. Create a folder named `raw` in the `res` directory of your android application and add the ringtone files to that folder.
 2. Specify the ringtone file name when you send notification from Bluemix Push dashboard.

+### Bluemix Region - Core SDK
+ Bluemix Region specifies the location where the app hosted.
+You can either use one of following values or specify the region manually.
+   - `BMSClient.Region.usSouth`
+   - `BMSClient.Region.unitedKingdom`
+   - `BMSClient.Region.sydney`

+>**Note**:  If you are using dedicated service, use `overrideServerHost` and add any of the `bluemixRegion` (bluemix region) value.

 #### 3.6

  * Added custom DeviceId for registration To send `DeviceId` please use `BMSPushClientOptions` class method,